Analyzing Areas of Influence in ArcGIS Online

 Areas of influence are centered around specific points.
-For this example, we use point locations for nuclear power plants from the US Energy Information Administration (CSV file, Metadata).
 The video below demonstrates adding points from a power plant feature layer already created in this ArcGIS Online organization.

 We also color the points black so they will stand out over the completed map.